mswart/acme-mgmtserver/README.md

 ### Client request

-Only POST request to `/sign` are supported.
+Only POST requests to `/sign` are supported.

 The body must be a CSR as PEM format; `Content-Length` header is required, `Content-Type` is currently not evaluated.